 However, you could take this interface and really make it your own without much effort, so it does leave a lot to the imagination.

 Here’s one more guided tour example, but this one uses a full tooltip box fixed on the page.

 If you check out the snippet you’ll see it’s not built into any specific interface.
 Rather it’s just a floating tooltip with advice and progress steps for the user.

-Combining this UI with some type of fixed tooltip positioning script would let you easily move this thing around your interface with tooltips pointing towards all of your major features.
-This template will take some real customization to get it working, but for a simple UI it’s beautiful.
+Combining this UI with some fixed tooltip positioning script would let you easily move this thing around your interface with tooltips pointing towards all of your major features.
+This template will take some real customization to get it working, but for a simple UI, it’s beautiful.